dibyaranajnsahoo1/event-management-system-/README.md

 - Frontend deployed on **Vercel**
 - Backend deployed on **Render**
-- Make sure environment variables are correctly set
+- Environment variables are correctly set
 - Use **CORS** for cross-origin access

 ---